thislavrenchuk/portfolio/_posts/2024-05-07-for-future.md

 Enemy Characters (EC) were a key part of the story narrative and had to provide a significant threat to the Player Character on their way into the house.
 The ECs were to be varied, and pose different levels of threat.
 As the PC moved through the game, the EC would become more difficult, and encourage the PC to seek out weapons or items to help them through the level (as prompted by the inner monologue of the PC).

 The 3 Enemy tiers I came up with were as follows:
-1. "Point and Shoot" - a basic enemy encountered at the beginning of the level, to get the Player accustomed to the combat controls.
-They were to be straightforward and quick to kill, on the off chance that the PC only had a limited number of weapons (or none at all).
+1. "Point and Shoot" - a basic *introductory* enemy encountered at the beginning of the level to get the Player accustomed to the combat controls.
+Straightforward and quick to kill on the off chance that the PC only had a limited number of weapons (or none at all).
-2. "Tank-O" - as the name suggests, this enemy would be difficult to eliminate, with a lot of health, but low damage.
+2. "Tank-O" - this enemy would be difficult to eliminate, with plenty of health, but weak on damage.
 These would be positioned at "gateways" to other parts of the level, e.g. the staircase leading to the next floor, or doorways to important rooms.
-3. "Multiplier" - low on health but dangerous due to their tendency to multiply.
-The gas canisters positioned by their shoulders, used as a defense mechanism, when pierced cause hallucinations from which more clones appear.
-These are easy to kill but are best dealt with at long range and require good aim (and therefore skill from the Player).
+3. "Multiplier" - the most dangerous EC due to the tendency to multiply.
+The gas canisters positioned by their shoulders - used as a defense mechanism - when pierced cause hallucinations and cause clones to appear.
+They are easy to kill but are best dealt with at long range and require good aim (encouraging skill from the Player).

 <figure>
     <img src="{{ site.baseurl }}/assets/images/Archer_Milanote_EnemyDesign.png" alt="Enemy Design">